5 cool places to hangout in new delhi

-But, let’s say you are visiting the capital for a brief period of time, maybe 2-3 days and you want to hang out or visit the coolest places among the plethora of such places the city offers.
-Then this is the article for you, as below I have listed 5 cool places to hangout in New Delhi.
+But, let’s say you are visiting the capital for a brief period of time, maybe 2-3 days and you want to hang out or visit the coolest places among the plethora of other places the city offers.
+Then this is the article for you, as below I have listed 5 coolest places to hangout in Delhi.

 A walking distance from Chandni Chowk metro station, Paranthe wali Gali, almost 300 years old crowded lane popular for its series of shops selling more than 30+ varieties of paranthas.
 The most popular of them are Hari Mirch parantha, Pudina Parantha, Rabri Paratha and the crispy Papad Paratha.
 A real treat if you ask me.
 All the paranthas are 100% pure vegetarian without any onion or garlic.

 In the years just after the independence, Jawaharlal Nehru, Indira Gandhi, and Vijaya Lakshmi Pandit came to take their parantha meals in this Gali.
 The “Pandit Dayanand Shivcharan” shop proudly displays the photograph of the Nehru family eating in their shop.
 The late Jayaprakash Narayan was a regular visitor.
 Celebrities like Cyrus Broacha and Lola Kutty also enjoyed the yummy parathas in this Gali.